 Frequently Asked Questions about Financial Assistance for Colon Cancer Patients

-What benefits are colon cancer patients entitled to?
+What benefits are colorectal cancer patients entitled to?

-If you are an American citizen struggling with colon cancer, you may qualify for Social Security Disability Benefits.
+If you are an American citizen struggling with colorectal cancer, you may qualify for Social Security Disability Benefits.
 The more aggressive the cancer, the more qualified you are likely to be.

 Can you get financial help if you have colon cancer?